rachelpehrsson/rachelpehrsson/content/about.md

 +++

 My name is Rachel Pehrsson.
-I am a recent graduate of the University of Virginia, with degrees in Computer Science and Studio Art from the College of Arts and Sciences.
-I completed my Distinguished Major in the area of educational software, developing a dynamic quiz system to perform research on the effectiveness of dynamic online learning systems.
+I am a front-end programmer at [Sapio Sciences LLC](https://sapiosciences.com) in York, PA.
+In 2018, I graduated from the University of Virginia with degrees in Computer Science and Studio Art.
+My passions include web development, Edtech, illustration, and making your company's dynamically generated PDFs look very swanky.

-In my free time, I enjoy painting, writing, listening to music (always on the hunt for new arrangements!), and reading comic books.
+In my free time, I enjoy painting, writing, swing dancing, listening to music, reading comic books, and playing with my cat, Toby.
+He's the charmer of the household.

 ### Areas of experience in computer science:

+- Java
+- GWT
 - HTML
 - CSS
 - JavaScript
+- PHP
 - MySQL
-- Java
-- C++

 ### Areas of experience in design

-- Adobe products: Illustrator, Photoshop, After Effects, Premiere
+- Adobe products: Illustrator, Photoshop, Premiere
-- Maya animation
 - Traditional painting and sketching

 ### Other